CTFAK/CTFAK2.0/README.md

-# CTFAK2.0
-Updated version of the Clickteam Fusion Army Knife Decompiler
+Updated version of the Clickteam Fusion Decompiller by Kostya